 You know that you want to drive more targeted organic traffic to your site and that you’d like to boost your visibility in the organic search results.
-You have decided to enact a Search Engine Optimization campaign, a strategic methodology used to increase your website’s organic traffic intake by improving your positioning and relevancy in the Google search results.
+You have decided to enact a Search Engine Optimization campaign, a strategic methodology used to increase your website’s organic traffic intake by improving your positioning and relevancy in Google search results.

 To do this efficiently, you’ve enlisted the help of an expert to optimize your site and increase your credibility with Google.
 Now what?